Skip to content

 O que construímos

-GBP, EUR, USD, and AUD native display with live FX.
-Country-specific shipping and insurance rules, duty calculators for high-value international shipments, and compliance flags for restricted countries on lab-grown versus natural stones.
-Because those rules aren't the same everywhere.
+Multi-currency display with live FX, country-specific shipping rules, duty calculators for high-value international orders, and compliance flags for lab-grown versus natural stones

-Logged-in customers see past viewings, wishlist items, and designer notes from previous consultations.
-That's the private-client relationship a bricks-and-mortar jeweller on Bond Street has with their regulars -- translated into something that actually works online.
+Logged-in customers see past viewings, wishlist history, and designer notes from previous consultations — the Bond Street relationship, translated online

 Nosso processo